-If the sheriff denies your license, he must inform you of the grounds for denial in writing.
-If the denial was the result of a criminal records check and you wish to appeal the decision, you may appeal the denial through an in-house procedure with the sheriff or through the Ohio Bureau of Criminal Identification and Investigation (BCI) to resolve the problem.
+If the sheriff denies your license, the sheriff must inform you in writing of the grounds for denial.
+If the denial was the result of a criminal records check and you wish to appeal the decision, you may appeal the denial through an in-house procedure with the sheriff or through the Ohio Bureau of Criminal Identification (BCI).
 The sheriff's denial of a temporary emergency license also must be in writing and can be appealed.

 Statutory Reference(s): If your application is denied, the sheriff must inform you of the grounds for denial in writing under ORC 2923.125(D)(2)(b).
 ORC 2923.127 requires sheriffs to set up an appeals process for applicants who wish to contest the denial.